Fraunhofer-IESE/Daccord/docs/Realisierung/Architekturkonzept/decomposition.md

 ![first decomposition](images/diagram_decomposition-1.svg)

 The next figure further decomposes the DPC component and features not only the external but also the internal dependencies among components in the ecosystem.
-In this representation, we colored some
+In this representation, we colored the components _Participant Service_, _Log Service_, _Notification Service_, and _Grant Service_ matching the corresponding areas in the [domain model](system-context#domain-model).

 ![first decomposition](images/diagram_decomposition-2.svg)